nebyathhailu/challenge-a-week/README.md

    cd challenge-a-week
    ```
 2. open index.html in your browser or use local server (e.g., liver server in VS code) for better navigation between pages.

+## Features
+- **Landing Page**: A welcoming homepage with an overview of the different weekly challnges.
+- **Weekly Challenge Pages**: Dedicated pages for each week.
+- **Responsive Design**: Optimized for different screen sizes and devices.

 ## Tech Stacks
 - HTML5